Azzam-Alhussain/Azzam-Alhussain/README.md

 ## Hi All, I'm Azzam 👋

 ## I'm a Ph.D.
-Candidate, Engineer, and a Researcher !!
+Alumni, Engineer, and a Researcher !!

 - 🔭 I’m currently working on AI Hardware acceleration for Computer Vision algorithms
 - 👨‍💻 I’m looking to collaborate with other students and researchers from around the world